 - Extend Your Shop Opening Hours

 Whether you like it or not, you have to do your Christmas shopping.
-For a lot of people, finding the time can be tricky – especially if they’re working right up to Christmas day.
+For a lot of people, finding the time during the festive season can be tricky – especially if they’re working right up to Christmas day.
 Office workers, especially, will struggle to find the time to complete their shopping if they don’t finish until 5pm or later.

 That’s why offering extended opening hours for late night shoppers is such a fantastic idea – think about it, all the time you’re not open in the evening, you’re losing money to the shops that are available to these kinds of shoppers.
 Although this might involve hiring more tempts to cover these extra hours, it’s definitely a worthwhile investment for your business.

 They key to creating a fantastic Christmas marketing strategy is finding something that works for your business.
 You know you customers and what they like and don’t like better than anyone.
 It’s always good to take inspiration from what other people are doing, as long as you can create a spin that’s 100% your brand.
 We hope these ideas help bring you a Christmas that’s merry and bright!